 Sheriff Ackal drew immediate scrutiny when he, jail colonel Gerald Savoy and former captain Mark Frederick were indicted in March 2016 for their roles in the jailhouse beatings of five pretrial detainees in the chapel of the Iberia Parish Jail in 2011.
 The scandal grew after Ackal and Savoy were charged in a superseding indictment for another violent episode in 2014 where the pair allegedly assaulted two prisoners, orally raping one with a baton.
 In addition to the indictments, at least nine former guards have pleaded guilty to similar assaults, and eight prisoner deaths have occurred at the Iberia Parish Jail on Ackal’s watch.

-The sheriff’s response to his legal troubles landed him in more hot water in July 2016, when secret recordings ...
+The sheriff’s response to his legal troubles landed him in more hot water in July 2016, when secret recordings were released in which ...

 Northern Georgia Judicial Circuit District Attorney Parks White surrendered to the Hart County Sheriff’s Office to be booked and fingerprinted on June 20, 2016, before being released on a $1,000 signature bond.
 Senior Superior Court Judge Robert Struble had signed an arrest order for White on a felony charge of violating the state’s political campaign laws.
 Specifically, while running for a second term in office, White allegedly mailed an election advertisement to voters that pictured uniformed Hartwell Police Department officers with the caption “Officers support Parks White.”